RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #202, #203, #204, #205, #206

+Worked fully on the scripting system that manages the Jewel spawning throughout the game.
+And have it fully prepared for copying to each plot now.
+It required 20 Jewel locations in order to get a nice spread of locations on a plot.
+And that equated to 4 different income levels.
+Now I need to place all of the jewel spawners on every plot of land and create the portals and team counter and timers properly.
+But I could be done in a couple of sessions.

 ## #199, #200, #201

 Explored a few things like full size of the plot of land as well as how to cover